U.S. Customs Practice Resume

 - Challenge Customs assessment of AD duties in DOC scope proceedings on portland cement.

-X. GENERAL CUSTOMS MATTERS
+X. GENERAL CUSTOMS AND OTHER GOVERNMENT AGENCY (OGA) MATTERS

 Represent and advise Customs clients regarding: